-Reenlistment in Regular Air Force is not an inherent individual right for enlisted Airmen.
+Reenlistment in the Department of the Air Force is not an inherent individual right for enlisted Airmen and Guardians.
 It is a privilege and confers an obligation to serve.
-Airmen may be considered for reenlistment or extension if they meet eligibility requirements, have qualities essential for continued service and can perform duty in a career field in which the Air Force has a specific need.
+Airmen and Guardians may be considered for reenlistment or extension if they meet eligibility requirements, have qualities essential for continued service, and can perform duty in a career field in which the Department has a specific need.

 Only the Airman’s or Guardian’s commander or civilian director’s decision selects or nonselects the service member for continued service.
-Airmen non-selected for reenlistment will separate on their current date of separation and will not be extended for any reason other than appeal processing.
+Airmen and Guardians non-selected for reenlistment will separate on their current date of separation and will not be extended for any reason other than appeal processing.

 The Career Job Reservation program is a Headquarters Air Force tool used when needed to manage the number of First Term Airmen and Guardians allowed to reenlist into their current Air Force Specialty Code (AFSC) or Space Force Specialty Code (SFSC) CJR limitations are established to manage projected surpluses and shortages by skill.
 The CJR program is managed on a fiscal year basis.
 It implements the reenlistment limitation for the AFSC or SFSC projected to have surplus Airmen or Guardians; however, not all fiscal years will have limitations in specific specialty codes.
 For more information on the program please go the Career Job Reservation program page on myPers.

-In order to reenlist, all First Term Airmen, including Career Airman Reenlistment Reservation System retrainees, must have a CJR and must have met the necessary Time-in-Service and Time-in-Grade requirements.
+In order to reenlist, all First Term Airmen and Guardians must have a CJR and must have met the necessary Time-in-Service and Time-in-Grade requirements.
 For more information on the program please go the Reenlistment Eligibility Window page on myPers.

-All Airmen can voluntarily extend a maximum of 48-months per enlistment, and this is limited by law.
+All Airmen and Guardians can voluntarily extend a maximum of 48 months per enlistment; this is limited by law.
 There are no exceptions or waivers to exceed the 48 months.
 For more information on the program please go the Extension of Enlistment in the Air Force page on myPers.

-Extensions are not approved for monetary advantage, to increase bonus entitlement, to provide additional time to make a career decision or deferring separation to coincide with civilian plans or to apply for a CJR or request retraining.
+Extensions are not approved for monetary advantage, to increase bonus entitlement, provide additional time to make a career decision, defer separation to coincide with civilian plans, or to apply for a CJR or request retraining.